Free PDF eBook containing all of Year 1

 Key Idea: God’s word is more valuable than gold.

-Questions for Family Growth: How does David compare God’s word to gold and to honey?
-According to vv.7-9, what can God’s word do for us?
+Questions for Family Growth: What comparison does David make between God’s word and things like gold and honey?
+According to vv.7–9, what can God’s word do for us?
 What should be true of our words and the meditations of our hearts?

 Wisdom for the Day: Proverbs 19:6,7.

 Key Idea: To make progress in our spiritual lives we need to study God’s word diligently.